By Nathalie LeProhon, Vice President, Healthcare Industry, IBM Canada

 This movement has further positioned Hamilton as a hub for healthcare innovation

-This past June, IBM announced another phase in a partnership with Hamilton Health Sciences (HHS) when the doors of the HHS Innovation Exchange were officially opened within the IBM Innovation Space.
+This past June, IBM announced another phase in a partnership with Hamilton Health Sciences (HHS) when the doors of the HHS/IBM Innovation Exchange were officially opened within the IBM Innovation Space.
 This health innovation accelerator enables entrepreneurs, researchers, and healthcare professionals to partner on projects that will improve the delivery of healthcare services.
 This kind of collaboration manifesting itself through entrepreneurs and startups is helping to advance the development of solutions to some of the most pressing challenges in the healthcare system.

 The premise of the accelerator is aligned to three founding principles: